 Beta-adrenergic receptors mediate the catecholamine- induced activation of adenylate cyclase through the action of G proteins.
 The beta-2-adrenergic receptor binds epinephrine with an approximately 30-fold greater affinity than it does norepinephrine.
 Belongs to the G-protein coupled receptor 1 family.
 Adrenergic receptor subfamily.
 ADRB2 sub-subfamily.
 Note: This description may include information from UniProtKB.

-Protein type: Receptor, GPCR; GPCR, family 1; Membrane protein, integral
+Protein type: Receptor, GPCR; GPCR, family 1; Membrane protein, multi-pass; Membrane protein, integral

-Molecular Function: ionotropic glutamate receptor binding; protein binding; potassium channel regulator activity; protein homodimerization activity; dopamine binding; beta2-adrenergic receptor activity; norepinephrine binding; drug binding; epinephrine binding; adenylate cyclase binding
+Molecular Function: ionotropic glutamate receptor binding; protein binding; potassium channel regulator activity; protein homodimerization activity; protein complex binding; dopamine binding; beta2-adrenergic receptor activity; G-protein alpha-subunit binding; norepinephrine binding; drug binding; epinephrine binding; B2 bradykinin receptor binding; adenylate cyclase binding

-Biological Process: diet induced thermogenesis; transmembrane receptor protein tyrosine kinase activation (dimerization); wound healing; positive regulation of apoptosis; positive regulation of potassium ion transport; positive regulation of vasodilation; cell surface receptor linked signal transduction; positive regulation of MAPKKK cascade; negative regulation of smooth muscle contraction; positive regulation of cell proliferation; negative regulation of ossification; endosome to lysosome transport; bone resorption; arrestin mediated desensitization of G-protein coupled receptor protein signaling pathway; receptor-mediated endocytosis; synaptic transmission, glutamatergic; negative regulation of multicellular organism growth; adenylate cyclase activation; positive regulation of bone mineralization; G-protein signaling, coupled to cAMP nucleotide second messenger; positive regulation of the force of heart contraction by epinephrine; positive regulation of protein ubiquitination; negative regulation of inflammatory response; brown fat cell differentiation; positive regulation of transcription from RNA polymerase II promoter; regulation of sensory perception of pain; response to cold; positive regulation of skeletal muscle growth; regulation of excitatory postsynaptic membrane potential; norepinephrine-epinephrine vasodilation involved in regulation of systemic arterial blood pressure
+Biological Process: diet induced thermogenesis; transmembrane receptor protein tyrosine kinase activation (dimerization); wound healing; positive regulation of apoptosis; positive regulation of potassium ion transport; female pregnancy; positive regulation of vasodilation; cell surface receptor linked signal transduction; cell-cell signaling; positive regulation of MAPKKK cascade; diaphragm contraction; negative regulation of smooth muscle contraction; positive regulation of cell proliferation; negative regulation of ossification; endosome to lysosome transport; associative learning; aging; bone resorption; arrestin mediated desensitization of G-protein coupled receptor protein signaling pathway; receptor-mediated endocytosis; synaptic transmission, glutamatergic; negative regulation of multicellular organism growth; adenylate cyclase activation; regulation of calcium ion transport; response to testosterone stimulus; positive regulation of bone mineralization; G-protein signaling, coupled to cAMP nucleotide second messenger; negative regulation of angiogenesis; positive regulation of the force of heart contraction by epinephrine; response to estrogen stimulus; positive regulation of ATPase activity; positive regulation of protein ubiquitination; heat generation; negative regulation of inflammatory response; brown fat cell differentiation; positive regulation of transcription from RNA polymerase II promoter; response to cold; regulation of sensory perception of pain; positive regulation of skeletal muscle growth; response to progesterone stimulus; regulation of excitatory postsynaptic membrane potential; norepinephrine-epinephrine vasodilation involved in regulation of systemic arterial blood pressure